Factors Affecting Power

 the more stringent (lower) the significance level, the lower the

 power.
-Power is lower for the 0.01 level than
+Figure 3 shows that power is lower for the 0.01 level than

 it is for the 0.05 level.
 Naturally, the stronger the evidence